unm-historiography/metahistory/essays/thematic/eurocentrism.md

 {% include figure.html
   class="img-right"
-  width="33%"
+  width="37%"
   caption="Language and how it is interpreted are crucial to how history is remembered.
-The words 'brought' and 'work' are easily misinterpreted to imply choice, desire, or free-will, none of which were offered to Africans during the slave-trade.
-These word choices also ignore the long-lasting affects this historical event still has on African-Americans today." image-url="textbook.jpg" source-url="https://www.theatlantic.com/education/archive/2015/10/the-history-class-dilemma/411601/"
+The words 'brought' and 'work' are easily misinterpreted to imply free-will or payment, neither of which were offered to Africans during the slave-trade.
+Equally, the _avoidance_ of the word 'slave' depicts a certain version of history, in which Americans are portrayed as employers rather than owners." image-url="textbook.jpg" source-url="https://www.theatlantic.com/education/archive/2015/10/the-history-class-dilemma/411601/"
 %}